 Letters to the editors are also encouraged.
 These can be a response to something published in Labor Notes, or a comment about a recent event.
 We tend to like our letters short and to the point (300 words and less).

-We suggest that you contact the editors, Alexandra Bradbury, Dan DiMaggio, and Saurav Sarkar, before writing your article.
+We suggest that you contact the editors, Alexandra Bradbury and Dan DiMaggio, before writing your article.
 Address your email to editors[at]labornotes[dot]org and it will reach all of us.
 We will arrange a deadline with you; most deadlines will fall in the first week of the month.
 Items for our Resources column should be in by the first of the month.

 Labor Notes is a national publication (with an international readership), so your article should emphasize those things that will be of interest to a broad audience.
 It is important that your article be factual and informative, without rhetoric.
 Try to give a summary of what the other side (if there is one) is saying and doing.
 Accuracy is as important as advocacy.

 Be as concise as possible.
 Try to hold your article to 700 or 800 words.
 Major articles can be sometimes be a bit longer, and shorter items are also welcome.

 Indicate how you want to be identified in your article.
 For example, include your local union number and any office you hold.
 Also include your phone number and the hours we can reach you.